annulen/sysdig-wiki/sysdig-Tutorial.md

 >$ sysdig evt.type=accept and proc.name!=apache

 to see the incoming network connections received by processes other than apache.
 But that’s not all.
 There are a couple of special fields, evt.arg and evt.rawarg, that deserve additional explanation.
-Every event that sysdig captures has a type (e.g. ‘open’, ‘read’…), and a set of parameters that encoded using a standardize type system.
+Every event that sysdig captures has a type (e.g. 'open', 'read'...), and a set of parameters (e.g. 'fd', 'name'...) that are encoded using a standardize type system.
 I know this sounds boring, so let’s just talk about the benefits of it: any parameter of any event can be used in filters.
 For example:

 >$ sysdig evt.type=execve and evt.arg.ptid=bash